robertofernandezmartinez/smartport-delay-risk-scoring/README.md

-# SmartPort: Early Warning Risk System 🚢🤖
+# SmartPort AI: Early Warning Risk System 🚢🤖

 An end-to-end Artificial Intelligence ecosystem designed for operational risk management in port terminals.
 It integrates **Machine Learning** for delay prediction and an **AI Agent (LLM)** for automated critical alert communication.